 Lifelong Learning & New Partnerships

-- Augustana University – Dr. Lucas Hamilton will lead a 9-session series on aging and the mind, offered at both campuses.
-Registration opens in March.
+Augustana University – Dr. Lucas Hamilton will lead a 9-session series on aging and the mind, offered at both campuses.
+Registration opens in March!

-- Osher Lifelong Learning Institute (OLLI) – Active Generations members now receive a $30 discount on OLLI memberships.
+Osher Lifelong Learning Institute (OLLI) – Active Generations members now receive a $30 discount on OLLI memberships.
 Stop by the front desk to get the discount code.

 One of the key areas of feedback we received from members was about the long-term plan for the Main Campus.
-While the building has served us well for 30 years, its current layout presents challenges—our multi-use space is home to activities like pickleball, line dancing, and shuffleboard to name a few, but remains largely unavailable until after 1:00 PM due to Meals on Wheels packing and our dining room.
+While the building has served us well for 30 years, its current layout presents challenges—our multi-use space is home to activities like pickleball, line dancing, and shuffleboard to name a few activities, but remains largely unavailable until after 1:00 PM due to Meals on Wheels packing and our dining room.

 Our vision includes a designated dining area, like the East Campus, along with addressing major maintenance needs.
 To bring this vision to life, we will collaborate with architects to explore possible layouts and cost estimates for a renovation.
 Right now, we are only in the exploratory stages to understand the feasibility and costs before determining potential funding options.